WILDFLOWER HOME PAGE SEARCH BY PLANT NAME WHITE FLOWERS CONTACT US

 Bridal Veil Creek Trail, July 30, 2010.

 Our other Pyrolas have curved styles visible below the petals.
-Pyrola minor has a very short, straight style (barely visible in the shining white flower at upper right).
+Pyrola minor has a very short, straight style (barely visible in the shining white flower at upper right in the top photograph and visible below most developing seed capsules in the lower photograph).

 Range map © John Kartesz,